benmarwick/linter-retextjs/readme.md

 - [intensify](https://github.com/retextjs/retext-intensify): check for weak and mitigating wording
 - [profanities](https://github.com/retextjs/retext-profanities): check for profane and vulgar wording

-It does not include [readability](https://github.com/retextjs/retext-readability), because that works at sentence-level whiel the others work at word- or short-phrase-level.
+It does not include [readability](https://github.com/retextjs/retext-readability), because that works at sentence-level while the others work at word- or short-phrase-level.
 The absence of this checker is the main difference with [camjc/atom-linter-retext](https://github.com/camjc/atom-linter-retext)

 ## Installation